powellgenomicslab/tenk10k_phase1/Demuxafy/prepare_inputs_dropulation_demuxalot/README.md

 ### Restricting VCF

-I may potentially need to reduce the VCF file to only exonic variants following the documentation: https://demultiplexing-doublet-detecting-docs.readthedocs.io/en/latest/DataPrep.html#filter-for-snps-overlapping-exons
+I may potentially need to reduce the ```VCF``` file to only exonic variants following the documentation: https://demultiplexing-doublet-detecting-docs.readthedocs.io/en/latest/DataPrep.html#filter-for-snps-overlapping-exons

-## Other
+## Gene annotation (Dropulation only)

-Downloaded the "Basic gene annotation" GTF from https://www.gencodegenes.org/human/ -- it is definitely the correct version (v44), potentially not quite exactly the same file used in the alignment (there are many files in there, plus I think CellRanger may modify the GTF??).
+Downloaded the "Basic gene annotation" ```GTF``` from https://www.gencodegenes.org/human/ -- it is definitely the correct version (v44), potentially not quite exactly the same file used in the alignment (there are many files in there, plus I think CellRanger may modify the GTF??).